Daguhh/ConkyLuaMakerGUIv2/readme.txt

     Select object :
         in the "object" left panel, select an item in list you can then
-            - delete it or
+            - delete it
+            - duplicate it
             - rename buy filling entrybox and click on rename

     Edit property :
         - you can drag figure to a new position
-        - you can edit manually and click on "valide"
+        - you can edit manually and click on "valide" (please keep all ' , # and } and whatever...

     Create Lua configuration file :
-        - just hit "Generate LUA conf" button to create the conf file in python script repertory
+        - Menu : save : save your work in "Lua_conf_save.pkl"
+                 load : load "Lua_conf_save.pkl"
+                 save and generate : save your work and generate the LUA configuration file in "conky_draw_config.lua"

+Last update :
+    - add load/save
+    - add duplicate button
+    - some code cleaning

 Notes :
         I'm still learing python, the main aim of this project is for me to familiarise with python and GUI, so, code looks quite ugly,